wilsonmar/wilsonmar.github.io/shop/index.md

 [_] <strong>Registration</strong> from the state DMV.

 [_] <strong>Accident info</strong> card to give to the other driver.
 This is different than the insurance card, which has your home address.

+[_] A <strong>sachel of coins</strong> and small bills for parking meters and toll booths.
+This to avoid tempting thives to break your car window.

 [_] A pair of waterproof <strong>work gloves</strong>